apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 where implementation aspects of HDFS and the "Local" filesystem surface in ways which do not match the simple model of the filesystem used in this specification.

-1. HDFS: The metadata on a file, specifically it's length and modification time, may lag that of the actual data.
+1. HDFS: The metadata on a file, specifically its length and modification time, may lag that of the actual data.
 That is: if a file is opened and read, more data may be returned than a call to `getFileStatus()` would indicate.
 It is only once an output stream has been closed that the metadata and data can be guaranteed